 Anna Goldfarb is author of the humor memoir, “Clearly, I Didn’t Think This Through” (Berkley Books, Penguin).
-Her writing has appeared in the Washington Post, the Philadelphia Inquirer, Refinery29, The Kitchn and more.
+Her writing has appeared in the New York Times, the Washington Post, the Philadelphia Inquirer, Refinery29, and more.
 She lives in Philadelphia with her husband and three-legged cat and she tweets about spilling rosé on her sweatpants @AnnaGoldfarb.

 You probably wouldn’t look at a girl who’s dressed as a marshmallow for her 5th grade class picture and think, “I bet you a million dollars that she will be Philly’s most popular dating blogger.”
 Well, she is!
 I mean, I am!
 Philadelphia Weekly said so.
 I can’t believe it either.

 Even though I looked like a feral child, I can assure you that I wasn’t raised in a jungle.
 In fact, I was born in the opposite of the jungle–a tiny town outside of Albany, New York called East Greenbush.
 I’m the middle daughter to a nice Jewish couple who really should have taught their eleven-year-old some grooming basics.
 Seriously, my hair looks like Chewbacca’s armpit in that photo.

 My family relocated to a lovely Chicago suburb in 1992, the summer before my eighth grade year.
 My parents bribed me with a trip to Space Camp to cooperate with the move, which, you have to admit, is pretty badass in a geeky way.
 I moved to New York City when I was 18 to attend Barnard College.
 I settled in Philadelphia when I was 24 and earned my master’s degree in journalism from Temple University.